future-architect/puml-themes/README.md

 ![](example/example_mars.png)

-All the theme above are also available in the official PlantUML theme library.
+All the themes above are also available in the official PlantUML theme library.

 However, all future updates and themes will be reflected in this repository first.